aptos-labs/aptos-core/developer-docs-site/docs/concepts/staking.md

 See [Staking pool operations](../nodes/validator-node/operator/staking-pool-operations.md) for the correct sequence of commands to run for the below flow.
 :::

-1. Owner initializes the stake pool with `aptos stake initialize-stake-owner`.
+1. Owner initializes the stake pool with `aptos stake create-staking-contract`.
 2. When the owner is ready to deposit the stake (or have funds assigned by a staking service in exchange for ownership capability), owner calls `aptos stake add-stake`.
 3. When the validator node is ready, the operator can call `aptos node join-validator-set` to join the active validator set.
 Changes will be effective in the next epoch.
 4. Validator validates (proposes blocks as a leader-validator) and gains rewards.
 The stake will automatically be locked up for a fixed duration (set by governance) and automatically renewed at expiration.